Paving Matroids: Defining Equations and Associated Varieties: Computing graph polynomials

-Remark~\ref{rem 5} provides a way to express the linear dependencies of the vectors $\set{\gamma_{p}:p\in\mathcal{P}}$ as a quotient of brackets for any $\gamma \in \Gamma_{M}$.
-Before stating the main result of this section, we fix our notation.
+Remark~\ref{rem 5} shows how to express the coefficients of the linear dependencies of the vectors $\{\gamma_{p} : p \in \mathcal{P}\}$ as a quotient of brackets for any $\gamma \in \Gamma_{M}$.
+Before stating our main result, we establish our notation.